 Smashed duck fat roast potatoes with truffle salt

-This is one of those bang for your buck recipes.
+This is one of those bang-for-your-buck recipes.
 A tin of duck fat goes a long, long way, so one can will get you through the whole festive season.
-Same goes for the truffle salt.
+The same goes for the truffle salt.

-They’re seriously addictive.
+Their crispy texture and mouthwatering flavor is seriously addictive.
+These are seriously the BEST roast potatoes.
 I dare you not to eat them hot off the baking tray!

-You can easily mix you the end flavour if you don’t like truffle.
-You could try adding chopped fresh rosemary to some sea salt and seasoning as per the recipe, or my favourite, a simple homemade dehydrated garlic salt.
+You can easily nix the truffle salt if you don’t like truffle.
+You could try adding chopped fresh rosemary to some sea salt and seasoning as per the recipe, or my favorite, a simple homemade dehydrated garlic salt.
 Yarm.

 It’s FOUR ingredients!!!